dinkycoder/AgenticPath/README.md

 It is not a course.
 It is a Dojo.

-Two characters inhabit it permanently: **Koda**, a 50-year-old ronin of Agentic AI engineering — post-007, GQ by nature, masterless by choice.
-And **Wari**, his apprentice — 25 in appearance, ancient in everything else.
+Two characters inhabit it permanently: **Koda**, a ronin of Agentic AI engineering — post-007, GQ by nature, masterless by choice.
+And **Wari**, his apprentice — youthful in appearance, ancient in everything else.
 Their dynamic *is* the curriculum.
 What they argue about is what the learner learns.

 Built on Base44.
 Styled after Japanese manga.
 Designed to produce engineers who can architect, ship, and defend production-grade multi-agent systems.